rtmigo/floca_flutter/README.md

-Floca is a code-generation library for internationalizing Flutter apps.
+Floca is for internationalizing Flutter apps.

 Say, you have an Excel spreadsheet like this: